7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 ## Extended Example

-This is an excerpt from [distage-example](https://github.com/7mind/distage-example).
+This is an excerpt from [distage-example](https://github.com/7mind/distage-example), specifically the [tests](https://github.com/7mind/distage-example/blob/develop/src/test/scala/leaderboard/tests.scala) source.
 Techniques in that example to look for:

 - Placing the `Profiles` component in the `memoizationRoots`.
 The axis `Repo.Prod` uses a PostgreSQL docker container.
 This is shared across test cases since the `Profiles[IO]` depends on the PostgreSQL connection which then depends on the container instance.
-- Use of `Scene.Managed` to use `Axis.Prod` components in a managed environment.
+- Use of `Scene.Managed` to use `Repo.Prod` components in a managed environment.

 ```scala mdoc:reset:invisible:to-string
 type QueryFailure = Throwable